Saint Petersburg: Geography

 The area of Saint Petersburg city proper is 605.8 km2.
 The area of the federal subject is 1439 km2, which contains Saint Petersburg proper (consisting of eighty-one municipal okrugs), nine municipal towns (Kolpino, Krasnoye Selo, Kronstadt, Lomonosov, Pavlovsk, Petergof, Pushkin, Sestroretsk, Zelenogorsk), and twenty-one municipal settlements.

-Petersburg is in the middle taiga lowlands along the shores of the Neva Bay of the Gulf of Finland, and islands of the river delta.
-The largest are Vasilyevsky Island (besides the artificial island between Obvodny canal and Fontanka, and Kotlin in the Neva Bay), Petrogradsky, Dekabristov and Krestovsky.
-The latter, together with Yelagin and Kamenny Island are covered mostly by parks.
-The Karelian Isthmus, North of the city, is a popular resort area.
+Petersburg is in the middle taiga lowlands along the shores of the Neva Bay of the Gulf of Finland, and the islands of the river delta.
+The largest are Vasilyevsky Island (besides the artificial island between Obvodny Canal and Fontanka, and Kotlin in the Neva Bay), Petrogradsky, Dekabristov and Krestovsky.
+The latter, together with Yelagin and the Kamenny Islands are covered mostly by parks.
+The Karelian Isthmus, north of the city, is a popular resort area.
 In the south, Saint Petersburg crosses the Baltic-Ladoga Klint and meets the Izhora Plateau.

 The elevation of Saint Petersburg ranges from the sea level to its highest point of 175.9 m at the Orekhovaya Hill in the Duderhof Heights in the south.
 Part of the city's territory west of Liteyny Prospekt is no higher than 4 m above sea level, and has suffered from numerous floods.
 Floods in Saint Petersburg are triggered by a long wave in the Baltic Sea, caused by meteorological conditions, winds, and shallowness of the Neva Bay.
 The five most disastrous floods occurred in 1824 (4.21 m above sea level, during which over 300 buildings were destroyed (Note: The level of flooding is measured near Saint Petersburg Mining Institute, which is normally 11 cm above sea level.)); 1924 (3.8 m); 1777 (3.21 m); 1955 (2.93 m); and 1975 (2.81 m).
 To prevent floods, the Saint Petersburg Dam has been constructed.

 Since the 18th century, the city's terrain has been raised artificially, at some places by more than 4 m, making mergers of several islands, and changing the hydrology of the city.
 Besides the Neva and its tributaries, other important rivers of the federal subject of Saint Petersburg are Sestra, Okhta, and Izhora.
-The largest lake is Sestroretsky Razliv in the north, followed by Lakhtinsky Razliv, Suzdal Lakes, and other smaller lakes.
+The largest lake is Sestroretsky Razliv in the north, followed by Lakhtinsky Razliv, the Suzdal Lakes, and other smaller lakes.

 Due to its northerly location at c.
 60° N latitude, the day length in Petersburg varies across seasons, ranging from 5 hours 53 minutes to 18 hours 50 minutes.
-A period from mid-May to end-July during which it doesn't get darker than nautical twilight is called the white nights.
+A period from mid-May to end-July during which it doesn't get darker than nautical twilight is called the white nights (during which they have a festival).

-Saint Petersburg is about 165 km south-east of the border with Finland, connected to it via the M10 highway (E18), along which there is also a connection to the historic city of Vyborg.
+Saint Petersburg is about 165 km southeast of the border with Finland, connected to it via Russia's M10 highway (E18), along which there is also a connection to the historic city of Vyborg.